-The Stromanthe Triostar plant is popular for its multi-colored foliage that simply catches everyone’s eye.
-The form of the plant, along with its foliage majestically standing upright and the striking color of the leaves, makes it stand out among all other houseplants.
+The Stromanthe Triostar plant of the Marantaceae family is popular for its multi-colored foliage that simply catches everyone’s eye.
+The form of this Stromanthe genus plant, along with its foliage majestically standing upright and the striking color of the leaves, makes it stand out among all other houseplants.

 Learn all about its growth and care requirements in this complete and comprehensive guide.